 This 10-day intensive program for rising juniors and seniors is offered free of charge, and geared toward minority and female students in the New York City metro area.
-The program is directed by Walter P. Saukin, Ph.D., associate professor of civil engineering, and sponsored by the ACE Mentorship Program, the Metropolitan Section of the American Society of Civil Engineers and the General Contractors’ Association, in addition to individual corporate sponsors.
+The program is directed by Walter P. Saukin, Ph.D., associate professor of civil engineering, and sponsored by the ACE Mentorship Program, the Metropolitan Section of the American Society of Civil Engineers, the New York Building Foundation, the General Contractors’ Association, The Richard and Barbara Whitcomb Foundation, the New York Power Authority, in addition to individual and corporate sponsors.

 What to Expect

 The program focuses on science, engineering, SAT prep and the college admission process.
 As a program participant, you can expect to:

 Learn about chemical, civil, computer, electrical, environmental and mechanical engineering, and physics through hands-on experiments in the laboratories.
 Specific topics include:

 Computer-aided design sessions in robotics

 Hear from a variety of guest speakers and lecturers

 Take a field trip to a structural design company